woodssss/Stock_price_prediction_by_RL/README.md

 The main goal of this project is about using Q learning table as an agent in stock trading.
 In fact, this agent doesn't work well, it's just an toy model.
 # Running code
+Usage of code: you can define paramter as you want.
+The first parameter is size of sliding windows in time; \
+second parameter is number of level, which discretizes state into different levels; third parameter is number \
+of epsisode. \
+For example
 ```
 python run_this ^GSPC 5 6 2
 ```